IBM/transformers-struct-guidance/README.md

 # Structural Guidance for Transformer Language Models

 This repository accompanies the paper, [Structural Guidance for Transformer Language Models](https://arxiv.org/pdf/2108.00104.pdf), published in ACL 2021.
-It includes inplementation of Parsing-as-Language-Modelling and structural scaffolding for Transformer language models.
+It includes inplementation of parsing-as-language-modelling and structural scaffolding for Transformer language models.

 ## Environment